 Something that we are passionate about at The Bright Angle is finding ways to support artists, and one of our favorite ways to do this is through our Design Residency Program.
 Daniel Garver came to...

 How many Mondays did it take to make our signature mug?
 More than a few.
-At The Bright Angle, we believe you deserve more than whatever comes off the wheel.
-In fact, the Monday Mug isn’t made on a ...
+We believe you deserve more than whatever comes off the wheel.
+In fact, the Monday Mug isn’t made on a pottery wheel at all....

 We realized there’s a dark side to the fidget spinner.
 Sure, it’s a silly fad, but we were able to look beyond that due to our anxiety-free moments.
 It’s the material that bugged us.
 Plastic, and s...